-In the longitudinal file, the new variable name "HY170" should be used for all waves, even those preceding 2010.
+The new variable name "HY170" should be used for all waves, even those preceding 2010.

 This variable is mandatory only from 2007 onwards.

 Gross value of goods produced for own consumption (HY170G): The value of goods produced for own consumption refers to the value of food and beverages produced and also consumed within the same household.